flowershow/flowershow-app/blog/how-to-publish-vault-quickly-and-easily.md

 ## Step 0: what the result will be

-Before we start, this is my sample obsidian vault that I want to publish. and this is what it will look like in 2m online once i’ve published it with flowershow.
+Before we start, this is my sample Obsidian vault that I want to publish.
+And this is what it will look like in 2m online once I’ve published it with Flowershow.

 <img width="1522" alt="image" src="https://github.com/user-attachments/assets/c7790fb4-4d12-42dc-955e-38f45fa41aed" />